-Main Issue Related to Youth, Education and Child Welfare
+Most Important Issue Related to Youth, Education and Child Welfare

-All these services are vital to our district.
-Community Board 8 would like to see more school seats including Pre-K seats in all schools within the district, after school programming, youth workforce development and summer employment, adolescent substance abuse, child welfare, adoption and foster care, mental health services for youth, etc.
+All of the above.
+Community Board 8 Manhattan would like to see more school seats including Pre-K seats in all schools within the district, after school programming, youth workforce development and summer employment, adolescent substance abuse, child welfare, adoption and foster care, mental health services for youth, etc.

-Community District Needs Related to Educational Facilities and Programs
+Community District Needs Related to Youth, Education and Child Welfare